Quantum Complex-Valued Self-Attention Model: Introduction

 \subsection{Contributions}

-Inspired by the classical self-attention mechanism, this paper introduces a novel quantum self-attention model called the Quantum Complex-Valued Self-Attention Model (QCSAM).
-Our approach transforms classical data into quantum representations through quantum feature mapping, computing complex-valued attention weights via quantum state similarity measurements while implementing fully parameterized quantum circuits for all trainable components.
+Current quantum self-attention models, when leveraging the expressive power of quantum states, are often limited by their dependence on real-valued overlaps or simplistic fusion methods for attention weights, which fail to fully utilize the complex-valued nature of quantum states.
+To address this limitation, we introduce the Quantum Complex-Valued Self-Attention Model (QCSAM), which employs a complex-valued attention mechanism to comprehensively capture the relationships between quantum states.
+This innovation significantly enhances the precision and expressive power of quantum self-attention models, offering a novel approach in quantum machine learning that aligns with the intrinsic principles of quantum mechanics.
 The main contributions of this work are as follows:

-\begin{itemize} \item We introduce the Quantum Complex-Valued Self-Attention Model (QCSAM), the first framework to explicitly incorporate complex-valued attention weights derived from $\braket{K|Q}$.
-Our model preserves both amplitude and phase relationships between quantum states, enabling a complete representation of quantum similarity that aligns with the intrinsic complex nature of quantum mechanics.
+\begin{itemize} \item We introduce the Quantum Complex-Valued Self-Attention Model (QCSAM), the first framework to derive complex-valued attention weights from the real and imaginary parts of $\braket{K|Q}$.
+This approach captures the amplitude and phase relationships between quantum states, enabling a precise representation of quantum similarity consistent with the complex nature of quantum mechanics.

-\item We extend our quantum self-attention model by upgrading the Linear Combination of Unitaries (LCUs) to a Complex Linear Combination of Unitaries (CLCUs), incorporating complex coefficients.
-While traditional methods use unitary transformations to absorb the imaginary parts of complex numbers, our approach directly employs complex coefficients, aligning naturally with the complex nature of quantum systems.
-Additionally, by directly incorporating biases related to the complex nature of quantum systems, the model can more easily capture these features, improving its generalization ability.
-Building on this, we propose a quantum multi-head self-attention mechanism, where each head independently learns complex weights, further improving the model’s ability to capture the nuanced relationships between quantum states.
+\item We enhance our quantum self-attention model by generalizing Linear Combination of Unitaries (LCUs) to Complex Linear Combination of Unitaries (CLCUs), enabling the incorporation of complex coefficients.
+This generalization assumes quantum self-attention weights are complex, introducing a prior preference that aligns with the complex-valued nature of quantum systems.
+Leveraging the CLCUs framework, we introduce a quantum multi-head self-attention mechanism, where each head independently learns complex weights, further strengthening the model’s representational capacity.

-\item We experimentally validate the proposed model on MNIST and Fashion-MNIST classification tasks, achieving superior performance compared to existing quantum self-attention models (QKSAN, QSAN and GQHAN), with test accuracies reaching 100\% and 99.2\% on 4-qubit systems, respectively.
-Extensive scalability experiments reveal that accuracy scales with qubit count, improving from 97.24\% (3 qubits) to 98.96\% (8 qubits) for 3-class MNIST tasks under single-head attention.
-Multi-head configurations consistently outperform their single-head counterparts across all experimental tasks.
-Finally, ablation experiments confirm the significant superiority of the quantum self-attention mechanism with complex weights over designs using real-valued weights. \end{itemize}